The Umbrella Foundation Nepal

 Macartan GaughanBoard of Directors

-I came to Umbrella because I was left dumbstruck and angered by the issue of child trafficking.
-While my background is actually in finance, a chance meeting in 2011 with a former volunteer in Nepal, on what was supposed to be a fleeting visiting en route to a new life in Australia, has changed my life forever.
-I had to get involved!
-After joining the team in Nepal in 2011, I took on the mantle of Country Director in 2012, which gave me a great insight into the organisation and the many problems facing Nepal.
-I left Nepal at the end of 2013 but continue to remain involved and help out where I can.
+A chance meeting in 2011 with a former volunteer in Nepal, on what was supposed to be a fleeting visiting en route to a new life in Australia, first introduced me to Umbrella.
+While I learned first hand about the difficulties faced by our children and Nepal as a whole after joining the team in 2011, the amazing work achieved by our small organisation always gave me hope.
+I left Nepal at the end of 2013, but I remain involved and I continue to help out where I can.

 Naomi GouldIrish Country Coordinator